Pooja-Agrahari340/KHU202418App/README.md

 .
 Dataset

 # Results:

- The XGBoost model achieved an accuracy of 99% with a significant improvement in detecting fraudulent tranction ,although precision for the minority class was lower.
+## Model Performance:
+.
+The XGBoost model achieved an accuracy of 99%, which demonstrates the model's high ability to distinguish between fraudulent and legitimate transactions.
+This performance is promising, especially given the imbalanced nature of the dataset where fraudulent transactions are much fewer than legitimate ones.

+## Comparison with Other Models:

+.
+While XGBoost performed the best in terms of overall accuracy, other models such as Random Forest and Logistic Regression were also tested.
+These models gave slightly lower accuracy and precision scores, showing that tree-based models, like XGBoost, are more suited for this type of imbalanced classification problem.

  # Conclusion
-  The project successfully demonstrated how to handle imbalanced data and build a robust machine learning model for predicting fraudent credit card tranction

-  .The model performs well but can be improved by handling class imbalance and further tuning.
+ ## Effective Fraud Detection:

+ .
+The project demonstrated that machine learning, particularly using algorithms like XGBoost, can effectively predict fraudulent credit card transactions.
+The high accuracy achieved shows the model's ability to classify transactions correctly, making it a valuable tool for fraud detection systems.

   # Acknowledgment